 Celery is hardly the most exciting vegetable.
 It has a distinctive flavor, one that somehow manages to be mild, strong, and spicy all at the same time.
 Some people love the flavor, others can’t stand it, and few people are excited about celery in the way they might be about kale or quinoa.
+But is celery good for you and should you add it to your diet?

-Is Celery Good For Your Health?
+Is Celery Good For You?

 Many vegetables are packed full of vitamins and minerals.
 This isn’t really the case for celery, although there are a few interesting nutrients present.
 Per chopped cup of celery, the most significant nutrients are these: